Altisource Asset Management (NYSEAMERICAN:AAMC) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report published on Saturday morning.
+StockNews.com initiated coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report published on Sunday.
 The brokerage issued a hold rating on the asset manager’s stock.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Laurel Wealth Advisors Inc. lifted its stake in shares of Altisource Asset Management by 20.9% in the second quarter.
-Laurel Wealth Advisors Inc. now owns 36,964 shares of the asset manager’s stock worth $379,000 after acquiring an additional 6,380 shares during the period.
-Accretive Wealth Partners LLC acquired a new position in shares of Altisource Asset Management in the first quarter worth approximately $182,000.
-Finally, Biltmore Family Office LLC acquired a new position in shares of Altisource Asset Management in the first quarter worth approximately $507,000.
-15.87% of the stock is owned by institutional investors and hedge funds.
+Hedge funds have recently made changes to their positions in the stock.
+Accretive Wealth Partners LLC bought a new position in shares of Altisource Asset Management in the first quarter worth about $182,000.
+Laurel Wealth Advisors Inc. purchased a new stake in Altisource Asset Management in the first quarter worth about $430,000.
+Finally, Biltmore Family Office LLC purchased a new stake in Altisource Asset Management in the first quarter worth about $507,000.
+15.87% of the stock is currently owned by institutional investors.

 Altisource Asset Management Company Profile